rbiancosilva/django-helpdesk/README.md

 ## Backend
 The backend is fully built using Django and its powerful ORM for handling data and relationships between tickets, users, and other entities.
 It leverages Django’s built-in authentication system for managing users, permissions, and security.

+## Frontend
+The frontend provides a clean user interface for interacting with the Help Desk system, allowing users to easily navigate through tickets, comments, and notifications.